Weyaaron/nvim-training/Readme.md

 First of all, you should have a look at the issues.
 Maybe someone else has already raised your concern.
 If you want to start working on something, please open an issue first.
 This helps to avoid duplicate work and to get feedback early on.

-# Roadmap (As of 2024-03)
-TODO After rewrite is done

 # [License](/LICENSE)
 [GPL](LICENSE)